Learning at Home

-Welcome to the Home Learning Area on our website and the second half of the Summer Term.
+Welcome to the Home Learning Area on our website and the first two weeks of the Spring Term 2021.

-There is also an extra piece of learning called “Everything is Interesting” with a whole host of extra activities that the children can look at.
-This is all for you to use as it suits you and is designed to work for a family of children at different ages.
-We will set an everything is interesting task for homework for classes that are in school each weekend.
+“Everything is Interesting” by Mrs Davies, will be posted up again.
+It is designed for weekend homework but can be used whenever you wish throughout the week.
+There are a whole host of extra activities that the children can look at.
+This is for you to use as it suits you, and is designed to work for a family of children at different ages.

-You can send information for the newsletter to:
+Don’t forget you can send information for the newsletters to:

 firstname.lastname@example.org or email@example.com or firstname.lastname@example.org

 We do totally understand that this situation is far from ideal for you and the children and it pains me to send you all this information that you have to digest yet again… for one of our 14 classes it is for the third time in the last year.

 The NHS coping with the pandemic must be the priority for us all so let us hope it is felt that this is the case as soon as possible.
 I know the pressure that this will be putting on all of you.
 While we very much want the children to continue learning, their wellbeing and yours is also a priority so do contact us if there is any way that we can help you through the next two weeks and hopefully not beyond.

 Please try very hard to be positive with our children and delight in the good that they do at home.